 The Auger Case

-We represented a man who had been employed with the same plant for over 23 years as maintenance worker.
+Our Lawyers at Kassel McVey represented a man who had been employed with the same plant for over 23 years as maintenance worker.
 He was severely injured when a compactor with an internal auger became jammed.
 This was a fiber compactor that took fibers from the surrounding air and compacted them into solid materials.

 The manufacturer recognized that the machine would periodically become jammed or choked with the solid fibers.
 The manufacturer instructed that when the machine became jammed, the maintenance workers should ensure that the auger was at a standstill and then reach into the machine by hand and remove the jammed materials.
 The only access panel to the machine was located some nine feet off the ground, and a few inches from the wall.

-The testimony in the case was that you could not actually see into the access panel to remove the jammed materials, so a worker removing the jam had to reach in blindly and feel around to remove it.
+The testimony in the products liability case was that you could not actually see into the access panel to remove the jammed materials, so a worker removing the jam had to reach in blindly and feel around to remove it.

 Unfortunately, this particular fiber compactor jammed on a frequent basis.
 In fact, the plant supervisor testified that the compactor choked an “abnormally high amount.”
 The manufacturer instructed that when these frequent jams occurred, the worker should turn the key switch to reverse or repair mode.
 When that key is turned, the machine is not supposed to be able to move forward.
 This is important because when the machine moves in reverse, the auger pushes the hand up and out.
 In forward, the auger has the ability to cause significant personal injury including severing a limb.